firsttris/plugin.video.sendtokodi/.github/ISSUE_TEMPLATE/bug_report.md

 **Expected behavior**

 <!-- This is a explanatory comment, do not enter your information in this text block, enter it below
-A clear and concise description of what you expected to happen.
+A clear and concise description of what you expected to happen -->
--->